 - Democratic Republic of the Congo: “The government is currently working on its ratification.”
 (16 October 2018)

-- Ecuador: The national assembly of Ecuador unanimously approved ratification of the TPNW in April 2019.
+- Honduras: The congress approved ratification of the TPNW on 13 September 2019.

 - Malawi: “Malawi is fully committed to the treaty and is looking forward to ratifying it with an intention to become a state party to the treaty as soon as possible.”
 (12 October 2018)